000744210/Ajax-Intercepter/README.md

 <kbd>onRequestDataReturn</kbd> is an interception of the data the server sends to the webpage.
 The parameter <kbd>event</kbd> contains the event data which is modifiable.
 The object sent to <kbd>onRequestDataReturn</kbd> is different depending on which AJAX method is used to send the request.

-This is the list of objects sent to <kbd>onRequestDataReturn</kbd> based by the type if request.
+This is the list of objects sent to <kbd>onRequestDataReturn</kbd> based by the type of request.

 - XmlHttpRequest